 Singapore REITs Historical Yield.
 Source: DBS Bank

-Finally, if you’re a REIT investor and you’d like a quick way to view and compare all the above ratios at one glance, check out our free Singapore REIT data service where we list all this data and information for investors.
+Finally, if you’re a REIT investor and you’d like a quick way to view and compare all the above ratios at one glance, check out our free Singapore REIT data and Malaysian REIT data service where we list all this data and information for investors.